explosion/spaCy/docs/source/reference/using/token.rst

 **String Features**

-:code:`string`
-  The form of the word as it appears in the string, include trailing whitespace.
-This is useful when you need to use linguistic features to add inline mark-up to the string.

 :code:`orth` / :code:`orth_`
   The form of the word with no string normalization or processing, as it appears in the string, without trailing whitespace.